Bafarat Cafe – London

 Before indulging in our amazing afternoon tea experience, we were given their menu to have any drinks we liked.
 Some people opted for matcha lattes, others coffee and tea.
 However, I went for an iced latte as I was feeling warm over the weekend, heatwave seems to have snuck back in for a late summer’s here in London.
-As myself and a few others arrived slightly early, we had our first dips at what table would be ideal to sit and take photos.
+As myself and a few others arrived slightly early, we had the first dibs at what table we would like to sit at and take photos.
 I thought this spot we chose couldn’t have been a better spot than the round table as the other spots were small tables for couples.

 After having a discussion with other bloggers and taking some photos of the table setting.
 More people started to arrive and took a seat.
 Therefore chocolate afternoon tea was ready to be paparazzi by all of us.
 As you can see from their menu, it shows you a list of each item from sweets to savouries as well as their pricing.

-Having the afternoon tea on its own plus a drink cost £25, but if you add the chocolate tree its additional £8.
-Compared to other afternoon tea places, it seemed like a pretty good price for what you get.
+Having the afternoon tea on its own plus a drink cost £25.
+If you add the chocolate tree, it’s an additional £8.
+Compared to other afternoon tea places, I thought it was a pretty good price for what you get.

 As you can see above, you have a selection of three savouries and plenty of delicious patisseries.